GSD Course Bulletin - Fall 2012

 Examples of Constructs:

 Six such constructs will be examined in depth.
-These are:

 1. The panoramic (exemplified in the architecture and urbanism of Schinkel and Mies van der Rohe and other contemporary designers like Enric Miralles and Tagliabau)